-Although volumes and pricing continued to improve through the fourth quarter of fiscal 2010, the Company continued to experience intense price competition in the marketplace, particularly in mill direct project business.
+Although volumes and pricing continued to improve through the fourth quarter of fiscal 2011, the Company continued to experience price competition in the marketplace, particularly in mill-direct project business.
 This competition continues to require the Company to aggressively price project business orders, which has unfavorably impacted the Company's gross profit margin and net income.
-However, it appears that the impact of the price competition lessened in the second half of fiscal 2010, which is reflected in the improved product pricing in the fourth quarter of fiscal 2010.
+However, it appears that the impact of the price competition lessened in the second half of fiscal 2011, which is reflected in the improved product pricing in the third and fourth quarters of fiscal 2011.

-Average selling price increased 8.4% between the first quarter and the fourth quarter of fiscal 2010.
-This increase reflects both a higher priced mix of alloys and forms and a modest improvement in demand in the Company's end markets.
-Current selling prices continue to be impacted by both the competitive environment and the volatility of raw material in the market place, which will continue to temper prices.
-If market conditions continue to improve, pricing competition in the high-performance alloy industry may begin to ease further in future quarters.
-The Company continues to respond to this competition by increasing emphasis on service centers, offering value-added services, improving its cost structure, and focusing on delivery-times and reliability.
+As previously noted, current selling prices continue to be impacted by both the competitive environment and the volatility of raw material prices in the market place, which is expected to continue to put downward pressure on prices.
+If market conditions improve, pricing competition in the high-performance alloy industry may begin to ease in future quarters.
+The Company continues to respond to this competition by increasing emphasis on service centers, offering value-added services, improving its cost structure and focusing on delivery-times and reliability, which should support rising average selling prices.